nihalbaig0/realtime-transcription-fastrtc/README.md

 # Real Time Speech Transcription with FastRTC ⚡️and Local Whisper 🤗

+--

+NOTE! : This is just the PoC code / starting point for a volunteering project I am doing - I wasn't expecting it to get so much attention :O

+I am going to improve it as soon as possible!
+Any contributions would be much appreciated :))

+--

 `main.py` : transcribe away!

 FastRTC docs : https://fastrtc.org/ - check out what parameters you can tweak with respect to the Audio Stream, Voice Activity Detection, etc.